graezykev/ts-eslint-standard-js/steps.md

 +  ...compat.extends('plugin:react/recommended'),
 ```

-run `npx eslint react-code-1.tsx` again you'll find 15 problems, in contrast with the previous 14 problems, because 1 more rule is being applied in this file.
+now run `npx eslint react-code-1.tsx` you'll find 15 problems, in contrast with the previous 14 problems, because 1 more issue related to React which is stipulated in the plugin we just added, has been detected.

 ![alt text](image-4.png)

+## defined or edit your own rule(s)

 Ok let take one further step, edit `eslint.config.js` to extend your self-customed rule: